The five labours of Europe:

 Solutions?

-Towards .more Proactive, Even more invasive and Authoritarian
+Towards more Proactive, Even more invasive and Authoritarian measures?

-(iii) Social Responsibility, of Cornpanies and Public Authorities?
+(iii) Social Responsibility of Companies and Public Authorities?

 (iv) A Tax on Wealth?